kumarsajith/kind-automation/README.md

 Note: Dashboards are available to monitor Kubernetes resources and cluster as well, this can be done by simply importing the desired UI dashboard.
 Prometheus is already configured to monitor the cluster resuorces, so no additinoal configuration is required.

+# Running this script in other linux

+The dependecny that may fail while running on linux other than Ubuntu 18.04 would be the pre-requisite ansible role.
+The docker engine is configured to setup only for Ubuntu.
+So if you want to run the same script of other linux, do following.

+1. open roles/pre-requisite/tasks/main.yml
+2. Comment out the docker.yml import line example #- import_tasks: docker.yml
+3. save the file

+Install docker for your linux version seperately and then you can run ansible-playbook cluster-automation.yml to spin off a cluster